EngDolba/Arduino-Clock/README.md

 ## General Information

-The Purpose of a code is to implement clock with servo motor and stepper motor and give it various features using various components
+The purpose of a code is to implement clock with servo motor and stepper motor and give it various features using various components, such as: stopwatch,alarm,timer and so on.

 ## Program Information